elkhorn-heavy/walkthroughs/overthewire/natas/level_18.md

 2. Loop over each of the 640 PHPSESSID cookies
 3. Call the web server with an HTTP request duplicating what happens when the page is displayed
 4. Check the response from the web server.
-If it contains "You are an admin" then print the response and stop.
-Otherwise check the next `PHPSESSID` value.
+If it contains "You are logged in as a regular user" then continue to the next PHPSESSID.
+Otherwise print the response and stop (this catches both the admin output as well as errors).

 #### Step 1: Credentials